James O. Bloss: Biography

 Bloss was a member of a New England family, the progenitor of which, Edmund Bloss or Bloys, became a freeman of Watertown, Mass., in 1639.
 One of his grandfathers, Joseph Bloss, was a member of the detachment assigned to duty by Washington when the death sentence was executed upon Major John André.

 Bloss was the son of James Orville Bloss, Sr., and Eliza Ann Lockwood Bloss.
 He was born in Rochester on September 30, 1847, and after getting a thorough business education went to New York to engage in the cotton trade.
 In his long career as a cotton merchant he was a member of the firms of Gwathmey & Bloss.
 James O. Bloss & Company and Woodward & Stillman (with James Stillman).

-In 1892 Bloss was elected president of the New York Cotton Exchange and was re-elected the following year.
+In 1892, Bloss was elected president of the New York Cotton Exchange and was re-elected the following year.
 He retired from business several years before dying, although be retained the presidency of the Fidelity Company and a directorship in the Duluth, South Shore & Atlantic Railway Company and had an office at No. 55 Wall Street.

 One of his intimate friends was John William Sterling, with whom Bloss made his home for several years.
 He was one of the executors of Sterling's will, which left practically all his estate, valued at nearly $20.000.000 ($20,000,000 in 1918 equals $352,455,474.45 in 2017) to Yale University.
 Bloss never married and died just five months after Sterling.

 In many of the published reports of the death of Bloss, reference was made to the unusual, almost unique, friendship that characterized the long-lasting relationship between Sterling and Bloss.
 Both were bachelors, both were of far more than local reputations, Sterling being one of the most esteemed New York lawyers, and Bloss highly regarded among the world bankers.
 Sterling was almost taciturn, and excessively devoted to his profession.
 He sat before his desk every morning, not later than eight o'clock, and was usually the last one in the office to close the desk and go home.
 Bloss, on the other hand, was very companionable, temperamentally very different from Sterling.

 One of the intimate friends of Bloss and Sterling was James Stillman.
-After the death of James Gordon Bennett Jr. it was learned by the administrators of his estate that he had appointed Stillman one of the administrators and trustees.
-Stillman had little or no opportunity to act under the authority of Bennett's will, as he died a few weeks after Bennett's death.
+After the death of James Gordon Bennett Jr. in May 1918, it was learned by the administrators of his estate that he had appointed Stillman one of the administrators and trustees.
+Stillman had little or no opportunity to act under the authority of Bennett's will, as he had died in March 1919, a few months after Bennett's death.
 Stillman named Sterling one of his executors.
-Sterling could hardly have begun his duties under Stillman's will when he too died suddenly.
+Sterling could hardly have begun his duties under Stillman's will when he too died suddenly in July 1919.
 The Bennett estate, the Stillman estate and the Sterling estate totaled about $76,000,000.
 After Sterling's death it was learned that he had appointed his long time intimate companion, Bloss, one of the executors.
-And a few weeks after Sterling's death, Bloss died.
+And a few months after Sterling's death, Bloss died.